TheodoreKrypton/tgfs/README.md

 **Q: Why do I need an account API then?**

 The functionality of bot API is limited.
 For example, a bot can neither read history messages, nor send files exceeding 50MB.
 The account API is used when a bot cannot do the job.

+## Azure Key Vault Integration

+TGFS supports storing sensitive configuration values in Azure Key Vault.
+This is particularly useful when running in Azure environments with managed identities.

+### Setting up Azure Key Vault Integration

+1. Create an Azure Key Vault in your Azure subscription
+2. Create secrets in the Key Vault for each sensitive value (api_id, api_hash, bot_token, etc.)
+3. If running on an Azure VM, ensure the VM has a managed identity assigned
+4. Grant the managed identity "Get" permissions for secrets in the Key Vault
+5. Configure TGFS to use Azure Key Vault by setting the appropriate values in the config file

+### Example Configuration

+See `example-config-azure.yaml` for a complete example of how to configure Azure Key Vault integration.

+### Local Development

+For local development or when running outside of Azure, you can:
+1. Set `azure.key_vault.enabled` to `false` to use values directly from the config file
+2. Use Azure CLI to authenticate (`az login`) before running TGFS
+3. Use environment variables for Azure authentication